-Where I live, if you blink in mid November, you’ll swear autumn lasted only five minutes!
-I guess that’s why folks here revere it and why I am often compelled to capture autumn moments.
-In the few days since I created this post, the landscape morphed into something new.
-An overnight snowfall has ushered in a serene mood.
-Inspirational Gratitude Quotes & Soaking Up These Fleeting Autumn Vibes invites you to orange fallen leaves and golden beams of Thanksgiving as we inch closer to the holiday.
+Where I live, if you blink in mid-November, you’ll swear autumn lasted only five minutes!
+I guess that’s why folks here revere it and why I am compelled to capture autumn moments.
+In the few days since I snapped photos for the post, the landscape morphed into something wholly new.
+An overnight snowfall ushered in a serenely softer mood.
+Inspirational Gratitude Quotes & How to Savor Fleeting Autumn Vibes invites you to savor orange fallen leaves, to soak in golden beams of Thanksgiving as we inch closer to the holiday.

-Inspirational Gratitude Quotes & Soaking Up These Fleeting Autumn Vibes
+Inspirational Gratitude Quotes & How to Savor Fleeting Autumn Vibes

-Brené Brown’s research revealed a significant relationship between joy and gratitude, and the direction of the causality surprised her…so worth a watch!
+Brené Brown’s research reveals a significant relationship between joy and gratitude.
+The direction of the causality of joy surprised her, and this is so worth a watch!